May 2, 2016

 Earlier in the month, the National Wildlife Federation presented Simpson with its National Conservation Achievement Award, which had previously been won by former Interior Secretary Cecil Andrus and Sen. Frank Church along with Republican Sens.
 John McCain and John Chaffee.

-“Rep. Simpson has continually proven himself a champion of public lands and sportsmen issues,” said Brian Brooks, sportsmen coordinator for the Idaho Wildlife Federation.
+In addition to protecting 275,000 acres of the Boulder-White Clouds as wilderness in 2015, the federation honored Simpson for his work on wildlife funding and his leadership on reauthorizing the Land and Water Conservation Fund.“Rep. Simpson has continually proven himself a champion of public lands and sportsmen issues,” said Brian Brooks, sportsmen coordinator for the Idaho Wildlife Federation.